p1ck/docker-kafka/README.md

 Fork Legacy
 -----------

+This image is forked from [ches/kafka] but has been rebased on a different Linux distribution and Java JRE.  (openjdk:8-jre-alpine)  There is probably no interest in merging these changes upstream, since it is just an alternative installation which does not improve on any specific issues in the original.

-This image/repo was originally forked from [relateiq/kafka].
+The [ches/kafka] image/repo was originally forked from [relateiq/kafka].
 My original motivations for forking were:

 - Change the Kafka binary source to an official Apache artifact.
 RelateIQ's was